-Annexure A to the Independent Auditors' Report of BACC Health Care Private Limited
+Annexure A to the Independent Auditors' Report of even date on the financial statements of HCG Medi-Surge Hospitals Private Limited

-In respect of the Annexure referred to in paragraph 1 of the Independent Auditors' Report to the members of BACC Health Care Private Limited ("the Company") for the year ended 31 March 2020, we report that:
+In respect of the Annexure referred to in paragraph 1 of the Independent Auditors' Report to the members of HCG Medi-Surge Hospitals Private Limited ("the Company") for the year ended 31 March 2020, we report that:

-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The Company has a regular program of physical verification of its fixed assets by which all its fixed assets are verified in a phased manner over a period of 3 years.
+- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The Company has a regular programme of physical verification of its fixed assets by which all its fixed assets are verified in a phases manner over a period of 3 years.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to program certain fixed assets were physically verified during the year.
+Pursuant to the programme, certain fixed assets were physically verified during the year.
 No material discrepancies were noted on such verification. - (c) According to the information and explanations given to us, the Company does not have any immovable properties.
 Accordingly, paragraph 3(i)(c) of the Order is not applicable to the Company. - (ii) The inventories have been physically verified by the Management during the year.
 In our opinion, the frequency of such verification is reasonable.
-The discrepancies noticed on verification between the physical stock and the book records were not material. - (iii) The Company has not granted any loans, secured or unsecured to Companies, Firms, Limited liability Partnerships ("LLP") or any other parties covered in the register maintained under section 189 of the Companies Act, 2013 ("the Act").
-Accordingly, paragraph 3(iii) of the Order is not applicable to the Company. - (iv) According to the information and explanations given to us, the Company has not granted any loan or made any investment or provide any guarantee or security to the parties covered under section 185 and 186 of the Act, 2013 ("the Act").
-Accordingly, paragraph 3(iv) of the Order is not applicable to the Company. - (v) The Company has not accepted any deposits from the public within the meaning of the directives issued by the Reserve Bank of India, provisions of Section 73 to 76 of the Act, any other relevant provisions of the Act and the relevant rules framed thereunder. - (vi) We have broadly reviewed the books of accounts maintained by the Company pursuant to the Companies (Cost Records and Audit) Rules, 2014 as amended, prescribed by the Central Government under Section 148 of the Act and are of the opinion that Prima facia, the prescribed accounts and records have been made and maintained.
-However, we have not made a detailed examination of such records.
+The discrepancies noticed on verification between the physical stock and the book records were not material. - (iii) The Company has granted loans to one company covered in the register maintained under section 189 of the Companies Act, 2013 ("the Act"). - (a) In our opinion and according to the information and explanations given to us, the terms and conditions on which the loan had been granted to a company listed in the Register maintained under Section 189 of the Act were not, prima facie prejudicial to the Company's interest. - (b) In the case of the loans granted to the companies listed in the Register maintained under Section 189 of the Act, the borrowers have been regular in the repayment of the principal and payment of interest, wherever stipulated. - (c) There are no amounts of loans granted to companies, firms, limited liability partnerships or other parties listed in the register maintained under section 189 of the Act which are overdue for more than ninety days. - (iv) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Section 185 and 186 of the Act, with respect to the loans given. - (v) The Company has not accepted any deposits from the public within the meaning of the directives issued by the Reserve Bank of India, provisions of Section 73 to 76 of the Act, any other relevant provisions of the Act and the relevant rules framed thereunder. - (vi) As informed to us by the management, the Central Government of India has not prescribed the maintenance of cost records under Section 148(1) of the Act for any of the traded products/services rendered by the Company.